thebaldgeek/thebaldgeek.github.io/radiosonde.md

 That should get you up and running pretty quick.
 You just need to open a web browser to that computers IP address and port 1880.
 Once you have that running the next task is to install the nodes we need.
 Click on the Node-RED menu on the top right, then 'Manage Pallet'.
 The click on the install tab and type 'node-red-dashboard'.
 Wait for it to install, then search for 'node-red-contrib-nostalgic'.
 Wait for that to install.
+Lastly search for ui_table and install that one.
 Next go to flows.nodered and import this [FIFO subflow](https://flows.nodered.org/flow/d7eea525606ea45a7c850976a85b349e)

 Once you have those nodes installed, you can [import the flow](https://github.com/thebaldgeek/thebaldgeek.github.io/blob/main/img/radiosonde/radiosonde_auto_rx.json) for the radiosonde dashboard.